Ontology Object Properties are Data Model Associative Entities – not Relationships

 has Price (wrong and correct)

 The design pattern is common for semantic data models.
-We want to model that all these Price relations, Offering, Call Price have a common supertype.
+We want to model that all these Price relations, Offering, and Call Prices have a common supertype.

-Almost all things in Financial Services have IDs, Loans, Contracts, Documents, Securities, Persons, Legal Entities, Banks, and other Service Providers.
-The FIBO connects the ID with the Thing via the identifies object property.
+Almost everything in Financial Services has IDs, Loans, Contracts, Documents, Securities, Persons, Legal Entities, Banks, and other Service Providers.
+The FIBO connects the ID with the Thing via the identified object property.

 The example graph shows the Universal Loan Identifier (ULI) that identifies a Loan.
-The class restriction means that a ULI identifies exactly one loan.
+The class restriction means that a ULI identifies exactly as one Loan.

 FIBO identifies Universal Loan Identifier example